aarav-12/aarav_btech-10785-22/README.md

 frontend/
  └─ index.html

-Design Decisions
+Design Choices & Scope

-GitHub OAuth was chosen over manual signup/login to avoid handling passwords and to ensure secure authentication.
+GitHub OAuth was selected instead of a custom signup/login flow to avoid password handling and to keep authentication secure and simple.

-In-memory task storage is used for simplicity and ease of setup.
-The data model is database-ready and can be extended to MongoDB or SQL without structural changes.
+In-memory task storage was used to keep the setup lightweight and easy to evaluate.
+The task structure is intentionally database-ready for future persistence.

-Kanban interactions are implemented through explicit status updates instead of drag-and-drop to keep the UI simple and reliable within limited time.
+Kanban interactions are implemented through controlled status updates rather than drag-and-drop, prioritizing correctness and clarity over UI complexity.

-Priority was given to code clarity, modular structure, and correct authentication flow.
+The overall focus was on modular backend design, clean routing, and secure access control.

 Error Handling

-Invalid inputs return meaningful HTTP status codes
+Invalid input is handled with appropriate 400 responses

 Unauthorized access returns 401

-Missing resources return 404
+Non-existent resources return 404

 Git Practices

-Incremental commits
+Incremental commits showing development progress

-Clear and meaningful commit messages
+Meaningful commit messages

 No autogenerated or sensitive files committed

-Future Improvements
+Future Enhancements

-Persistent database support
+Database persistence (MongoDB / PostgreSQL)

-Drag-and-drop UI
+Drag-and-drop UI for Kanban interactions

 User profile update endpoints

 Automated tests

-Deployment
+Deployment to a hosting platform

 Author